 Does CASA help children?
 Yes, it has been reported that children who are assigned CASA advocates spend shorter amounts of time in the foster care system, have fewer placement changes, and better outcomes.
 CASA can advocate to make sure children have coats in the winter, educational tools, and appropriate medical care.

 Could I be a CASA?
-The first step is to fill out an application, which can be found by clicking the yellow button.
+The first step is to fill out an application and background check form, which can be found by clicking the yellow buttons.